Homework and Preparation for learning

 If you have a concern about your child’s progress, please make a note in their planner to communicate with the tutor.

-Projects will be marked within two weeks of the deadline, and feedback will be given to students in the lesson.
+Projects will be read within two weeks of the deadline, and feedback will be given to students in the lesson.
 All students will also be given a homework grade when data is posted home.
-These grades have been revised and from Spring 2 they will be represented on a number scale from 1-5:
+These grades will be represented on a number scale from 1-5:

 - All of the set tasks have been completed to exceptional quality.